 - Boil a pot of vegetable broth.

-- In another pot, saute' scallion in extra virgin olive oil.
-When they start to color, add pancetta affumicata.
+- In another pot, sautè the onion in extra virgin olive oil.
+When they start to color, add the pancetta affumicata.
 Toast for about 5 minutes or until they start to turn brownish.

-- Add asparagus.
+- Add the asparagus.
 Toss the ingredients together for about 10 minutes.

 4. Add the rice.
 Toast for 3 minutes.

-5. Put the flame higher and add the wine.
+5. Put the flame higher then add the wine.
 When the wine evaporates, put the flame down again.

 6. Ladle the broth to the risotto little by little and stir frequently so that the rice doesn't stick to the sides.
 Season with salt & pepper.

-7. Turn off fire when you see that the rice is already al dente.
+7. Turn off the fire when you see that the rice is already al dente.
 Add a knob of butter.
-Add parmigiano reggiano.
+Add the parmigiano reggiano.